data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 ---

+## Next Session: Bias in Data Science

+The next session in the series will focus on bias in Data Science.

+---

+## Past Sesssions

+### Data Feminism

 Centered around [Data Feminism](https://data-feminism.mitpress.mit.edu/) by Catherine D'Ignazio ([@kanarinka](https://twitter.com/kanarinka)) and Lauren Klein ([@laurenfklein](https://twitter.com/laurenfklein)), this reading group intends to broaden and challenge our understanding of data ethics and its place in our Data Practice across government.

+---

+## Aims

 The aims of the book club, adapted from DataKind UK, are: